 How do we help a child with behavioural difficulties?
-After school clubs to promote self-esteem Liaison with Behaviour and Attendance Service to create individual behavior plans if needed.
-Access to specialist counselling, e.g. Noah's Ark and MHST Patient understanding from experienced staff - whole-school attitude of 'behaviour is a form of communication' Consistently applied Positive Behaviour Policy across the school. --- --
+After school clubs to promote self-esteem Liaison with Behaviour and Attendance Service to create individual behaviour plans if needed.
+Access to specialist counselling, e.g. Noah's Ark and MHST Patient understanding from experienced staff - whole-school attitude of 'behaviour is a form of communication' Resources available where necessary Adaptive Positive Behaviour Policy, as necessary, for children to improve challenging behaviour, if necessary Consistently applied Positive Behaviour Policy across the school.